 What are the delivery costs to ship Amazon items to Portugal?

 Amazon is surprisingly good when it comes to uniform shipping costs and nearly all the different stores follow a similar set of delivery patterns.
 First up, Amazon Spain as it’s the cheapest and can be free!
 Items direct or fulfilled by Amazon Spain will cost between €0.99 and €3.99 per shipment, with the added bonus of being free if you order is over €19 in books, or €29 of other items.
 Which does offer considerable savings against the other Amazon stores.
-After Amazon ES, it’s actually cheaper to shop from Amazon UK than it is either France or Germany, and the delivery is usually quicker too.
+After Amazon ES, it’s actually cheaper to have items delivered from Amazon UK than it is either France or Germany, and the delivery is usually quicker too.
 However, if you’re shopping for home appliances or electronics, you’ll usually want an EU charger and we usually recommend Amazon FR or DE as there’s usually a wider selection than amazon ES.

 |Amazon Store||Books||Music, DVD Software||Any Other Items||Expedited Cost|